Parichehr Salimifard

 United States

-Dr. Salimifard has led the Co-benefits of Built Environment (CoBE) project, during her postdoctoral research at Harvard T.H.
+Dr. Salimifard has also led the Co-benefits of Built Environment (CoBE) project, during her postdoctoral research at Harvard T.H.
 Chan School of Public Health, investigating the energy savings, emissions reductions, and health and climate co-benefits of improving the sustainability in the built environment.
-Currently, she is collaborating with Harvard Healthy Buildings team and leading the development of the next versions of CoBE tool and its various modules including co-benefits of specific climate policies, water savings co-benefits of built environment, energy conservation pathway optimization, and building-to-grid integration.
-Dr. Salimifard has also worked on building energy modeling, and investigating the trade-offs between the energy conservation measures installation and indoor air quality.
+Currently, she is leading the CoBE team at Oregon State University, as a Co-PI of the CoBE project, and collaborating with other CoBE team members at Harvard and Boston University.
+The teams are working closely together to develop the next versions of CoBE tool and its various modules including co-benefits of specific climate policies, water savings co-benefits of built environment, energy conservation pathway optimization, and building-to-grid integration.